A quick introduction

-The funny thing is that these gadgets were also available for Pocket PC/PDAs as well, it makes you think if Sony envisioned the PSP as a PocketPC for youngsters.
+The funny thing is that these gadgets were also available for Pocket PCs and PDAs as well.
+It makes you wonder if Sony envisioned the PSP as a Pocket PC for youngsters.

 After the release of the Playstation 3, a new feature appeared on the PSP: Remote Play.
 Using a WiFi connection, the PS3 could be remotely controlled from the PSP.

 This was many years before the Wii U launched, eh?
-Unfortunately, only a handful of PS3 games supported remote play, meaning users could only navigate through the menus, do some multimedia and play Playstation 1 games.
+Unfortunately, only a handful of PS3 games supported Remote Play, meaning users could only navigate through the menus, do some multimedia and play Playstation 1 games.

-First and foremost, the PSP contains a hidden/undocumented 4 KB ROM inside Tachyon where the boot-loader is.
+First and foremost, the PSP contains a hidden, undocumented 4 KB ROM inside Tachyon where the boot-loader is.
 In other words, upon powering on, the CPU will start by looking for instructions in there.
 That ROM has many names, including ‘Bootrom’, ‘Pre-IPL’ and ‘Lib-PSP iplloader’.
 The latter is the internal codename used by Sony.

-A Module is what we would call a ‘program’ or ‘driver’ in the PC/Windows world.
+A module is what we would call a ‘program’ or ‘driver’ in the PC/Windows world.
 Once loaded, modules may reside in memory and perform the following tasks:

 The first component is the IPL, which is loaded by the Pre-IPL and takes care of initialising the hardware.
-A part of IPL also stores unique information of the console (such as the MAC Address, serial number and ‘UMD authentication keys’).
-Overwriting this area causes catastrophic results!
-So, for obvious reasons, the UMD keys are duplicated a couple of times to survive corruption.
-The aforementioned section is called IDStorage.
+Part of the IPL, called IDStorage, also stores unique information about the console (such as its MAC address, serial number and UMD authentication keys).
+Overwriting this last area causes catastrophic results!
+So the UMD keys are duplicated a couple of times, to survive corruption.

 The IPL then loads a set of kernel modules which handle low-level operations (memory management, multi-threading and file-system).
 They also implement memory access exceptions triggered by the MPU (remember the segmentation paragraph?).
-For the sake of simplicity, whenever I use the word ‘Kernel’ in this article, I’ll be referring to these kernel modules.
+For the sake of simplicity, whenever I use the word ‘kernel’ in this article, I’ll be referring to these kernel modules.

-Having said that, the Kernel doesn’t do multitasking but it does implement cooperative multi-threading for single processes.
+Having said that, the kernel doesn’t do multitasking, but it does implement cooperative multi-threading for single processes.